Love on Fire part 1

 Apparently my sister told my mother about my date and how I walked out on him and now my mother thinks that I’m being too picky.
 My mother calls twice a week to see how I am progress with my search for a man.
 I tell her I’m not searching and that I don’t need a man to make me complete, but inside I know I am lying.
 I just wish she would stop calling to remind me of it.

 Thanksgiving was fast approaching and I was dreading another family dinner where I would once again be the center of attraction.
 After everyone doted on my sister kids, the attention would turn to my empty womb.
 I was tempted to ask one of the guys at work to come to dinner with me to keep them off my back, but then they would ride me for a wedding date.

-I get in line behind a elderly woman in a house dress and reluctantly wait my turn.
-I leaned out to see who is at the front of the line after about three minutes of waiting in line.
-A tall man in a navy suit is standing at the counter with his arms folded.
+I get in line behind an elderly woman in a house dress and reluctantly wait my turn.
+I leaned out to see who was at the front of the line after about three minutes of waiting.
+A tall man in a navy suit was standing at the counter with his arms folded.

 “Can we move it along,” I yell out.
 I hate lines of any sort.

 The man in the navy suit turns around to see who made the comment and I am awe struck when I see his face.
 The best I can say is “pure eye candy.”

 “I’m waiting for my change,” he says over his shoulder.